 Emergency Early Release

-In the event of an emergency early release (when students are not moved to the Midvally Bible Church) please note the pick-up points in the following map.
+In the unlikely event, the school must initiate an emergency early release, please note the pick-up points in the following map.
 Teachers will escort their class outside to the designated areas and help in loading students into their carpools.
+Should an emergency release require an off campus evacuation please refer to the evacuation section (students are moved to the Midvalley Bible Church).

 Please make sure to have all emergency contacts you may use recorded on Aspire.
 Staff will not let your student go with anyone who is not on your emergency contact list - no exceptions.